Queens Park Rangers F.C.: Promotions, Relegations and two cup finals (1980s)

+The Premier League Years and Relegation (1990s)

 Gerry Francis, a key player in the 1970s QPR side who had proved himself as a successful manager with Bristol Rovers, was appointed manager in the summer of 1991.
-In the 1991–92 First Division campaign they finished mid-table in the league and were founder members of the new Premier League, finishing fifth, as top London club, in the 1992–93 inaugural season.
+In his first season in charge they finished mid-table in the league and in the 1992–93 season were founder members of the inaugural Premier League, finishing fifth, as top London club.
 Francis oversaw one of QPR's most famous victories, the 4–1 win at Old Trafford in front of live TV on New Year's Day 1992.
 Midway through the 1994–95 season Francis resigned and very quickly became manager of Tottenham Hotspur and Ray Wilkins was installed as player-manager.
 Wilkins led QPR to an eighth-place finish in the Premiership.
 In July 1995 the club's top goalscorer, Les Ferdinand, was sold for a club record fee of £6 million to Newcastle United.

 QPR struggled throughout the following season and were relegated at the end of the 1995–96 season.
-QPR then competed in Division 1 until 2001 under a succession of managers.
-Gerry Francis returned in 1998; however, the 2000–2001 season proved to be a disaster, and Francis resigned in early 2001.
+QPR then competed in Division 1 until 2001 under a succession of managers including club legend Gerry Francis who was reappointed for a second spell finishing mainly mid-table and towards the bottom half of the division.

-2000–present
+Relegation, promotion, financial struggles and the arrival of Bernie & Flavio (2000s)

+After several years of struggle in the second tier, QPR became embroiled in financial and boardroom controversy.
+Although the club had floated on the Alternative Investment Market in 1991, in 2001 it entered administration (receivership).
+A period of financial hardship followed and the club left administration after receiving a £10m high-interest emergency loan which continued to burden the club.
+The 00–01 season proved to be a disaster and Francis resigned in early 2001.
+Former Rangers midfielder Ian Holloway was appointed manager but failed to prevent the club from being relegated to the third division at the end of the season, the first time since the 1960s.

+After relegation Holloway assembled a team featuring several QPR fans in the squad including Kevin Gallen, Marc Bircham and Richard Langley alongside other key players such as Danny Shittu, Gareth Ainsworth and Clarke Carlisle.
+In their second season in the third tier, the club reached the play-off final in Cardiff, losing 0–1 to Cardiff City in extra time.
+The following season QPR put their playoff heartache behind them and returned to Division 1 after as runners-up, with a famous 3–1 win away at Hillsborough in front of 7000 travelling Rangers fans.

-Former player Ian Holloway became manager, but was unable to stop Rangers from being relegated to England's third tier for the first time for more than 30 years.
-Following the 2003–2004 season QPR returned to Division 1 and struggled for consistent form over the next two campaigns before Holloway was suspended amidst rumours of his impending departure for Leicester City.
-A poor series of results and lack of progress at the club saw Holloway's successors Gary Waddock and later John Gregory – both former players – fail to hold on to the manager's job.
+Rangers struggled for consistent form over the next two campaigns before Holloway was suspended amidst rumours of his impending departure for Leicester City.
+A poor series of results and lack of progress at the club saw Holloway's successors Gary Waddock and later John Gregory – both former players – fail to hold on to the manager job.